 Modern scopes and optics face multiple environmental challenges that can compromise performance.
 Temperature fluctuations cause internal components to expand and contract, potentially shifting zero and affecting tracking accuracy.
 Humidity exceeding 60% significantly impacts lens clarity.

-The science behind weather-related failures involves material behavior under stress.
 Metals contract in cold weather, glass becomes brittle, and rubber seals can expand or contract.
 Most high-end optics function optimally between 4°F and 122°F.

 Combating the Fog Factor